brownplt/pyret-lang/docs/introduction.markdown

 #### Lists

-Written as square bracket comma-separated values, lists can have any value in them (they are heterogeneous).
+Written as square bracket comma-separated values, lists can have values of different types in them (they are heterogeneous).
 Lists are objects, so the first element in the list (sometimes known as the head in other languages) is accessed as the `first` field, and the rest of the list (which is another list, potentially empty) is the `rest` field.

     [1,2,3].first # evaluates to 1
     [1,2,3].rest # evaluates to [2,3]